-The core reason of fakes being produced is the high demand of such products from the consumers worldwide.
-The desire and the aspiration to have a better lifestyle and an uplifted social status again leads to an increase in demand of fake products and hence enabling counterfeiting to be persistent.
+The core reason of fakes being produced is the high demand for such products from the consumers worldwide.
+The desire and the aspiration to have a better lifestyle and an uplifted social status again leads to an increase in demand for fake products and hence enabling counterfeiting to be persistent.

 From the manufacturer’s point of view, fakes of extravagance brands don’t require much push to be sold, nor do they require much money to be fabricated.
 Another reason for consumption of such products is the high level of illiteracy and unawareness amongst the consumers.

 The shift of much of the world’s manufacturing to countries with poor protection of intellectual property has provided both the technology and the opportunity to make knock-offs.
 But, it is very important to defeat and eradicate this practice as it poses multiple threats to people who need to be made aware and the interests of both the consumers and the producers need to be safeguarded.